 When all the rounds are over, there should be just one team left that has not yet lost or drawn a match.
-That team will be designated the OHSCTA champion for 2006.
+That team will be designated the OHSCTA champion for that year.
 However, it’s possible that even after playing a number of rounds, there are still ties.
 To find out how ties are broken, read the latest bylaws posted on this website.

 Finally, we have determined the winners of the team trophies.
 But that’s not all that happens.
 Our tournament, also declares all-state awards for perfect scores.

 Now it is finally over, and time to hit the road home.
 If you have stayed with me through this whole long message, I hope you have a clearer picture of how the tournament works.
-If you have any questions, contact the current OHSCTA Excecutive Director listed on the home page.
+If you have any questions, contact the current OHSCTA Executive Director listed on the home page.